MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 1. In Intelligent Order Management for your organization, at the bottom of the left navigation pane, select the area switcher, and then select **Configurations**.
 1. Under **Inventory visibility**, go to the **Index and reservation** section.
-1. On the **Feature management** tab on the right side, turn on the **xx** option.
+1. On the **Feature management** tab on the right side, turn on the **OnHandMostSpecificBackgroundService** option.
 This setting ensures that data flows from the Inventory Visibility service into Intelligent Order Management, so that it can be consumed by the dashboard.

     Next, you must enable Microsoft Power BI Insights.